SibJusha/SibJusha/README.md

 <h2>Welcome!</h2>
-My name is Andrew and I'm a programmer specializing in C/C++.
+My name is Andrew and I'm a programmer specializing in C#/.NET and C++.
 I'm studying Mathematics & CS at Novosibirsk State University.

 My interests: Compilers & Interpreters, Graphics.